reimagined/resolve/docs/api-reference.md

 }
 ```

-### Search Expression Syntax
+### Search Expression Operators

-Search expression use operators to express the search logic and group expression clauses.
+Search expression use operators to compare values and group expression clauses.

 The following operators are supported: